Railgun: History

 In 2010, the United States Navy tested a BAE Systems-designed compact-sized railgun for ship emplacement that accelerated a 3.2 kg (7 pound) projectile to hypersonic velocities of approximately 3390 m/s, or about 3.39 km/s, with 18.4 MJ of kinetic energy.
 It was the first time in history that such levels of performance were reached.
-They gave the project the motto "Velocitas Eradico", Latin for "I, [who am] speed, eradicate"—or in the vernacular, "Speed Kills".
+They gave the project the motto "Velocitas Eradico", Latin for "I, [who am] speed, eradicate"—or in the vernacular, "Speed Kills."
+However, this is difficult to translate and an accurate translation is hard to find.

 An earlier railgun of the same design (32-megajoules) resides at the Dundrennan Weapons Testing Centre in the United Kingdom.

 Low power, small scale railguns have also made popular college and amateur projects.
 Several amateurs actively carry out research on railguns.

 Design

 Theory

 A railgun consists of two parallel metal rails (hence the name).
 At one end, these rails are connected to an electrical power supply, to form the breech end of the gun.
-Then, if a conductive projectile is inserted between the rails (e.g. by insertion into the breech), it completes the circuit.
+Then, if a conductive projectile is inserted between the rails (e.g., by insertion into the breech), it completes the circuit.
 Electrons flow from the negative terminal of the power supply up the negative rail, across the projectile, and down the positive rail, back to the power supply.